Client Initiated a Chargeback (Dispute)

 Notification of a Client-Initiated Dispute

-To ensure you're notified of client-initiated chargebacks (disputes), please make sure the following settings are enabled:
+To ensure you're notified of client-initiated charge-backs (disputes), please ensure the following settings are enabled:

 - Permission for Failed Payment Notifications must be turned on.